 While stage acting and directing opportunities are sought by many, much of the work today for actors and directors is in film, broadcast and other media.
 Our students increasingly find opportunities in television and radio commercials.
 The business is very competitive, so we provide instruction by those who are working in or have previous experience in the field.

 Some graduates are working professional actors in Northeast Ohio and elsewhere.
-Others teach theater or related media courses in colleges and high schools.
+Others teach theatre or related media courses in colleges and high schools.
 Two of our graduates teach here at Cleveland State: one in Dramatic Arts and one in Communication.
 Others work in the allied fields of public relations and advertising.
 Some have gone on to advanced degrees in Dramatic Arts, Law Education and Business.

 All degree seeking students are required to complete a specific number of General Education (GenEd) courses.
 Students are responsible for ensuring the appropriate selection of courses to satisfy GenEd requirements and are encouraged to consult with their academic advisor regarding the applicability of selected courses.
 A comprehensive description of Cleveland State University's General Education Requirements for undergraduate students is available online at http://www.csuohio.edu/academic/gened/.